-ICAH workshops are facilitated by youth educators (see CHAT), adult educators and/or theater artists.
-Youth educators (ages 16-22) receive rigorous sexuality education and facilitation training through ICAH.
-Theater Artists are professional actors who use plays and theater activities to help youth activate their learning and practice for real life.
+ICAH workshops are facilitated by youth educators (see CHAT), adult educators, and/or theater artists (see FYI).
+Youth educators aged 16-22 receive rigorous sexuality education and facilitation training through ICAH.
+Theater artists are professional actors who use plays and theater activities to help youth activate their learning and practice for real life.
 Adult educators are advanced practitioners in the public health field who receive extensive training from ICAH.

 *indicates performance-based workshop

 A 16-year old lesbian raised Catholic, Cady finds conflict between the religious views she was brought up in and her personal views about sexuality.

 Matt struggles to talk about sex with his girlfriend and turns to the audience for advice.
 A Chicago high school student, Matt is bombarded by outside messages about sex and must sift through the confusion to start his first successful conversation with Audre.

 A survivor of shame and fear-based sexuality education in her high school, Audre can’t shake terrifying images of STIs from her brain when she thinks about sex.
 She works to start an honest and accessible conversation that won’t give her nightmares later on.

 Elijah has more sex than many of his peers, but still can’t talk about it.
 Midway through his story, he recognizes the importance of open dialogue and explores how to have better conversations in his own relationship.

 Maya’s story centers on her coming to terms with the idea that sexual violence has played a part in her life and relationship.
 By asking the audience for help confronting her boyfriend, Maya shifts from quiet discomfort in to being empowered to take action.